-There are two federal web sites that address this question: (1) The Centers for Disease Control (CDC) of the U.S. Department of Health and Human Services (human health issues and the transmission cycle and viral effects in mammals and bird species) and (2) The Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture (animal health issues).
+Federal web sites that address this question: (1) The Centers for Disease Control (CDC) of the U.S. Department of Health and Human Services (human health issues and (2) The Animal and Plant Health Inspection Service (APHIS) of the U.S. Department of Agriculture (animal health issues).

 How can I protect myself and my animals?

 See these websites for information on how to protect yourself:

 - West Nile Virus, Centers for Disease Control and Prevention